thirdcake/learn-grav-ja/src/pages/06.forms/02.forms/02.fields-available/index.md

 | site_key | Your Google Site Key  |
 | secret_key | Your Google Secret Key |

+> [!Info]
-!!
-Please ensure the domain of the site is listed in Google's reCAPTCHA configuration
+> Please ensure the domain of the site is listed in Google's reCAPTCHA configuration

 In the form definition, the `name` attribute of the captcha field must be `g-recaptcha-response`.
 The reason is that Google reCAPTCHA stores the Captcha confirmation code in a field named `g-recaptcha-response`.

-Example:
+具体例：

 ```yaml
 g-recaptcha-response: